Has the January core update been reversed?

-Looking at the Comparative Index above, these fashion retail domains saw fairly significant drops around the 8th February, but since, have all pretty much returned to where they were in January, from an organic visibility perspective.
+Looking at the Comparative Index from Pi’s SEO Platform, these fashion retail domains saw fairly significant drops around the 8th February, but since, have all pretty much returned to where they were in January, from an organic visibility perspective.

 These drops initially tricked a lot of us into thinking Google had reversed the January update.